Where Digital Communication Environments Break Down Under SB 848

 Bottom line

-In this model, one‑to‑one staff–student communication does not occur in a digital nonclassroom environment the school can easily supervise.
+In this model, one‑to‑one staff–student communication does not occur within a digital environment the institution can reliably govern or review without relying on individual cooperation.
 It depends on individual devices and cooperation, not institutional control.

 Scenario 2: Consumer Messaging Apps with Private Channels